 The Arizona Revised Statutes have been updated to include the revised sections from the 54th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 1st Regular Session, which convenes in January 2021.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 20-1652.
 Grounds for valid notice of cancellation; inquiries; definitions

-A. After a policy has been in effect for sixty days or, if the policy is a renewal, effective immediately, no notice of cancellation may be effective unless it is based on the occurrence, after the effective date of the policy, of one or more of the following:
+A. After a policy has been in effect for sixty days or, if the policy is a renewal, effective immediately, a notice of cancellation is not effective unless it is based on the occurrence, after the effective date of the policy, of one or more of the following:

 1. Nonpayment of premium.